Leave provisions: what’s new?

 Ensure your managers proactively monitor absence and address high levels of short term absence.

-You can also amend your sickness policies and contracts of employment to remove references to waiting days and the lower earnings limit.
+You should also update your sickness policies and contracts of employment to remove references to waiting days and the lower earnings limit.

 Protection against dismissal